Jiaaqiliu/Jiaaqiliu.github.io/_pages/about.md

 I am a CS Ph.D. student at UNC Chapel Hill, supervised by [Prof. Mingyu Ding](https://dingmyu.github.io/) and [Prof. Huaxiu Yao](https://www.huaxiuyao.io/).
 I received both my Bachelor's and Master's degrees from Tongji University.
 I interned at [UC Berkeley](https://www.berkeley.edu/) as a visiting student researcher, where I collaborated with [Prof. Masayoshi Tomizuka](https://me.berkeley.edu/people/masayoshi-tomizuka/), [Prof. Mingyu Ding](https://dingmyu.github.io/),  and [Dr. Wei Zhan](https://zhanwei.site/).

-My research interests include  vision-language model, RL for reasoning models , embodied AI, and autonomous vehicles.
+My research interests include  vision-language model, RL for reasoning models , and embodied AI.
 And my research goal is to improve the performance of LLMs and VLMs through reinforcement learning and other post-training techniques, and to leverage these models to build efficient and intelligent agents capable of interacting with the physical world (embodied intelligence) and driving scientific exploration (AI for Science).

 I am actively seeking 2026 summer internships.
 Let's connect!